louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 2. Draw the solid body afterward.
 3. Use depth so the body covers the inner half of the AA band.

-This is different from the old `aadist` model.
-The sign of `aadist` matters because the edge pass needs to know which side is inside and which side is outside, even though that sign can still be carried by the existing third vertex component.
+This is different from the old `aaSide` model.
+The sign of `aaSide` matters because the edge pass needs to know which side is inside and which side is outside, even though that sign can still be carried by the existing third vertex component.